MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/flipview.md

 ---
-Description: Displays images in a collection, such as photos in an album or items in a product details page, one image at a time.
+description: Displays images in a collection, such as photos in an album or items in a product details page, one image at a time.
 title: Guidelines for flip view controls ms.assetid: A4E05D92-1A0E-4CDD-84B9-92199FF8A8A3
 label: Flip view